jayeen28/NASA-INSTA/README.md

 The password of your gmail account.<br>
 NOTE: This is required because sometimes instagram sends verification code to verify the login attempt.
 The bot will get the code from gmail using this password.
 I have added a browser automation script with puppeteer to get the code.

-> HEROKU_URL

-The heroku url of your app to ping the server.
-This is required if you host the bot at heroku.
-Otherwise heroku will make your bot sleep.